Trump says Israel-Iran ceasefire is in effect after deal initially faltered

 There are roughly 700,000 American citizens, most of them dual U.S.-Israeli citizens, believed to be in Israel.

-Gambrell reported from Dubai, United Arab Emirates, and Lidman reported from Tel Aviv, Israel.
-Associated Press writers David Rising in Dubai, United Arab Emirates, Josef Federman in Jerusalem, Amir Vahdat in Iran, Darlene Superville in Washington and Seung Min Kim in Noordwijkerhout, Netherlands, contributed to this report.
+Lidman reported from Tel Aviv, Israel.
+Associated Press writers Gabe Levin in Dubai, Josef Federman in Jerusalem, Sam Mednick in Beersheba, Israel, Amir Vahdat in Iran, Darlene Superville in Washington and Seung Min Kim in Noordwijkerhout, Netherlands, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.